tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 We divide the process of learning any foreign language into two major steps.

 1) Learn to understand the language at a high level.
-2) Use your understanding to learn to speak the language by mimicking native speakers.
+2) Use your comprehension to learn to speak the language by mimicking native speakers.
    This is similar to how kids do it.

 We focus on understanding before speaking, or input before output.